West Virginia Hope Scholarship

 When will current non-public school students be eligible for the program?

-• If the participation rate of the combined number of students in the Hope Scholarship Program and students eligible who have applied to participate in the Hope Scholarship program in 2024 is less than five percent of net public school enrollment adjusted for state aid purposes for the previous school year, then, effective July 1, 2026, all students will be eligible to participate in the Hope Scholarship Program.
+Because the participation rate of the combined number of students in the Hope Scholarship Program and students eligible who applied to participate in the Hope Scholarship program as of July 1, 2024, was less than five percent of net public school enrollment adjusted for state aid purposes for the previous school year, effective July 1, 2026, all West Virginia students will be eligible to participate in the Hope Scholarship Program.
+Participation can begin in the 2026-2027 school year.

 How much money could I receive?